"> ');

 Buying a house is filled with expenses, some examples being legal fees, stamp duty, application fees, as well as the initial required deposit.
 On top of these initial costs, there can be additional expenses, especially in that initial year, as you begin to personalise your home and make it your very own.
 A introductory rate… [ Learn More ]

-A 'Split Home loan', 'Split Facility’, or 'Split Mortgage', is a home loan that combines a Fixed Home Loan and a Variable Home Loan.
-In essence, a Split Loan allows you to split a home loan into two accounts, both of which attract interest rates and features that are specific to that loan.… [ Learn More ]
+A 'Split Home loan', 'Split Facility’, or 'Split Mortgage', is a home loan that combines a and a .
+In essence, a Split Loan allows you to split a home loan into two accounts, both of which attract interest rates and features that are specific to that loan.
+A split mortgage has two components: fixed… [ Learn More ]

 A construction loan, also known as a building loan, is a lending option that provides you funds to pay your Licenced Builder (or fund your Owner-Builder project) throughout each stage of your build or renovation process.
 It has a vastly different loan structure to home loans designed for people buying an existing home.
 Building a… [ Learn More ]

-A fixed rate loan, as opposed to the Variable Rate Home Loan, is one where the rate is fixed for a defined time period.
-Not as popular the variable product, Fixed Rate loans still offer a range of features that make the loan type worthy of consideration, particularly if you're looking for certainty in… [ Learn More ]
+A fixed rate loan, as opposed to the , is one where the rate is fixed for a defined time period.
+Not as popular the variable product, Fixed Rate loans still offer a range of features that make the loan type worthy of consideration, particularly if you're looking for certainty in the first couple of… [ Learn More ]

 The Variable Home Loan rate is the most popular home loan type in Australia.
-An interest (and comparison) rate is set for a particular product and will vary depending upon cash rate changes as dictated by the Reserve Bank of Australia.
-The variable rate set by a bank doesn't necessarily move proportionally to official… [ Learn More ]
+An interest (and comparison) rate is set for a particular product and will vary depending upon cash rate changes as dictated by the .
+The variable rate set by a bank doesn't necessarily move proportionally to official cash rate changes, so… [ Learn More ]

 Most home loans are based on principal and interest.
 That is, you pay off the principal amount (the amount you have borrowed) in addition to the accumulated interest.
 However, when servicing an interest only loan you will only pay off the interest component for a period of time, thus greatly reducing your monthly obligations.
 While… [ Learn More ]